GLOBAL MARKETS-T-bills hit by US debt ceiling worries, stocks slip ahead of CPI | Headlines

 The market expects the CPI index to have gained 0.4% in April from the month before and 5.5% from a year earlier on a non-seasonally adjusted basis, a Reuters poll of economists shows.
 The two-year Treasury yield, which typically moves in step with interest rate expectations, rose 1.2 basis points to 4.024%.

 The dollar edged higher against major currencies, with the dollar index up 0.168%.
-MSCI's gauge of global equity performance shed 0.36% after customs data showed China's imports contracted sharply in April, while exports rose at a slower pace, reinforcing signs of feeble domestic demand.
+MSCI's gauge of global equity performance closed down 0.46% after customs data showed China's imports contracted sharply in April, while exports rose at a slower pace, reinforcing signs of feeble domestic demand.

 "When it comes to the Chinese market, you have the question coming from investors now about the strength of the recovery," said Frank Benzimra, Societe Generale's Hong Kong-based head of Asian equity strategy.
 A string of downbeat corporate updates soured sentiment in Europe, leading the pan-regional STOXX 600 index to lose 0.33%.

-The Dow Jones Industrial Average rose 0.01%, the S&P 500 lost 0.30% and the Nasdaq Composite dropped 0.57%.
+The Dow Jones Industrial Average fell 0.17%, the S&P 500 lost 0.46% and the Nasdaq Composite dropped 0.63%.
 Oil prices ticked up and reversed a more than 2% drop earlier in the session as markets weighed U.S. government plans to refill the nation's emergency oil reserve and anticipated higher seasonal demand.

-Brent crude settled 43 cents, or 0.6% higher, at $77.44 a barrel, while U.S. West Texas Intermediate (WTI) crude closed up 24 cents, or 0.3%, at $73.39.
+Brent crude settled up 43 cents, or 0.6% higher, at $77.44 a barrel, while U.S. West Texas Intermediate (WTI) crude closed up 55 cents or 0.8% at $73.71.
 Gold gained as investors sought cover from economic uncertainty while positioning for the U.S. inflation data for clues on the trajectory of interest rates.

 U.S. gold futures settled 0.5% higher at $2,042.90 an ounce.